engineeringpatrick/news-ai/README.md

 # News.AI

-This is a two-host broadcast powered by AI, entirely customizable depending on the user's needs (e.g. you can make the newsanchor fight if you want!)
+This is a two-host news broadcast powered by AI, entirely customizable depending on the user's needs (e.g. you can make the newscasters fight if you want!)

 <img width="1339" height="1272" alt="image" src="https://github.com/user-attachments/assets/a38c27e4-3d1e-483f-ae74-5fcdf518ccd6" />